AsmaaEssamSultan/Inter-Symbol-Interference-due-to-band-limited-channels/README.md

 ISI can negatively affect the detection performance of multiple consecutive signals.
 To combat the effect of ISI in band-limited channels, one cannot use square pulses anymore.
 Instead, there are other pulse shapes that are better such as sinc function

 # Output of the matlab code
+Squre pulses in time and frequency domains and band limited filter
 ![image](https://user-images.githubusercontent.com/46444593/113661593-b5935000-96a6-11eb-836b-64cf6fc3dfbe.png)
+Squre pulses in time and frequency domains after pass through channel
 ![image](https://user-images.githubusercontent.com/46444593/113661639-c5129900-96a6-11eb-8110-4eadc0cd8851.png)
+Sinc functions in time and frequency domains
 ![image](https://user-images.githubusercontent.com/46444593/113661674-d22f8800-96a6-11eb-9279-d3887ea60705.png)
+Sinc functions in time and frequency domains after pass through channel
 ![image](https://user-images.githubusercontent.com/46444593/113661699-de1b4a00-96a6-11eb-8977-bcaa85759520.png)